ciciecho-ds/salaryprediction/README.md

 Findings from EDA:
 * There is a positive relationship between job type and salary.
-* Education and service indusries pay the least; auto, health and web are in the middle; finance and oil industries tend to pay the highest salaries.
+* Education and service industries pay the least; auto, health and web are in the middle; finance and oil industries tend to pay the highest salaries.
 * Engineering and business majors have the highest salaries.
 * Having an advanced degree leads to higher pay.
 Having a Bachelor's degree makes the biggest difference.
 * Years of experience has a positive relationship with salary and miles from metropolis has a negative relationship with salary.